mgax/subtext/Readme.md

    ./run build
    ```

-2. Run the server.
-You need to pass in two arguments: the path to a data
+2. Set environment variables and run the server.

-   folder, where subtext will create its database, and the public URL where the
+   `SUBTEXT_AUTH_TOKEN`: a password that will be required to access the UI, so
-   app will be accessible to peers.
+   that other people can't read your private conversations.

-   Set the `SUBTEXT_AUTH_TOKEN` environment variable to a password, that will
+   `SUBTEXT_VAR`: path to a data folder where subtext will create its database

-   be needed to access the UI, so that other people can't read your private
+   `SUBTEXT_PUBLIC_URL`: the address where you log into the UI and where you
-   conversations.
+   receive messages from peers.

    ```shell
    export SUBTEXT_AUTH_TOKEN='something secret'